TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 I'll be completely honest.
 You probably don't.

 Having said that, they are pretty cool.
-All laziness (`Enumerator::Lazy`) in ruby is implemented using them.
-Also, they are generally useful for partial computations, which we'll see in a bit.
+They are generally useful for partial computations or laziness.
+In ruby, there are two options to make something lazy: through `Enumerator#next`(which uses fibers) and through `Enumerator::Lazy`(which doesn't)

 ### Partial computations